OHIOPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 MULTIPLIER EFFECT:

-Without action, Ohio cities and towns contaminated with PFAS may face long-term consequences, including increased public health risks, reduced property values, and significant financial burdens.
+Without action, Florida PWS with detectable levels of PFAS may face long-term consequences, including increased public health risks, regulatory action, reduced property values, and significant financial burdens.

 MEET EXECUTIVE COMMITTEE MEMBER, MIKE STAG